Corn Riots: Aftermath

-These events also led the founding for the first time of party politics in Jersey.
-Those supporters of Charles Lemprières rule were knoen as the Charlots, while those in opposition became known as Magots, or Jeannots after their founder Jean Dumaresq.
+These events also led to the founding for the first time of party politics in Jersey.
+Those supporters of Charles Lemprières rule were known as the Charlots, while those in opposition became known as Magots, or Jeannots after their founder Jean Dumaresq.

 Celebration and memorial

-In 2021 - on the 250th anniversary of the riots - the States decided to add an additional, one-off bank holiday and local festival to commemorate the Corn Riots.
-The festival included a re-enactment of the walking route taken by the rioters in 1769.
+In 2021, on the 250th anniversary of the riots, the States decided to add an additional, one-off bank holiday and local festival to commemorate the Corn Riots.
+The festival included a re-enactment of the walking route taken by the rioters in 1771.
 The Government says the event is "Jersey’s annual celebration of our cultural and historical identity through live music and arts".
 Although the bank holiday was not renewed, the festival was continued in 2022.